Source of hire—its arguably the most important recruiting metric, yet often the least understood.

 Use this information to develop actionable strategies to improve your recruiting strategy and manage your brand reputation.

-Final Thoughts and Keys to Successful Recruiting
+Final Thoughts and Keys to Identifying Recruiting Sources

 Source of hire is a valuable recruiting metric, but it’s just one piece of the puzzle.
 No one recruiting metric can tell the full story– for this reason, it’s important to track other metrics as well.
 Consider time to fill, time to hire, quality of hire, and more.

 Remember, bad data is often worse than no data at.
 So, don’t take your recruiting sources data for granted or assume it’s 100% accurate.
 Take a step back and examine the way you collect your data.
 The more accurate your source information is, the faster you’ll find your next great employee.

 Contact ZoomInfo today to learn how we can help you source high-quality candidates.
 Our business database is the tool you need to scale your recruiting efforts in the upcoming year.